• Skip to main content

 Remove air bubbles: Gently tap the jars on the palm of your hand to release any air bubbles trapped within the beans.
 You can also gently run a bubble popper around the inside of the jar helping to release any trapped air.

 Seal the jars: Using a clean damp cloth or paper towel, wipe the rim of each jar to remove any residue.
 This will help ensure your lids will seal properly.
-Using tongs or a magnetic lid lifter, use the lids that are in simmering water and place on top of each jar.
+Using tongs or a magnetic lid lifter, use the lids that are in simmering water and place them on top of each jar.
 Using a cloth to hold the jar (because it will be hot), screw the metal band on until it is fingertip-tight.
 Avoid overtightening the rings.

 Process the jars: Place a trivet on the bottom of your pressure canner, and using the jar lifter place the jars in the pot.
 The pot should have about 2 inches of water in the bottom.
-Following the instructions of your pressure canner, pressure can your jars at 15 pounds pressure for 25 minutes for quart jars and 20 minutes for pint jars.
+Following the instructions of your pressure canner, pressure your jars at 15 pounds pressure for 25 minutes for quart jars and 20 minutes for pint jars.
 Pounds of pressure and processing time can vary for higher altitudes.
-The National Center for Food Preservation has some helpful resources for pressure canning guidelines, including how to find your altitude.
+The National Center for Food Preservation has some helpful resources for pressure canning guidelines, including how to find your elevation.

 After the jars have been processed: After the jars have been processed, turn off the heat and allow the pressure canner to completely depressurize to zero undisturbed.
 Next, carefully remove the lid of the pressure canner using hot pads, because the steam will still be extremely hot.
 Remove the hot jars using jar tongs and place them on a cooling rack.
 Let sit undisturbed for 12-24 hours and listen for the lids to pop.